 Yellow Pathway End Points and Transition from Highfield

 Outcomes for learners on the yellow pathway varies according to the individual progress they make in their time at Highfield through the curriculum frameworks and against their EHCP outcomes.
 All students are entitled to leave with qualifications at an appropriate level.
 In the yellow pathway, we offer Functional Skills English and Maths at Level 1 and 2 (equivalent to lower GCSE levels), as well as Entry Level 1, 2 and 3.
 Students also study ASDAN Personal and Social Development as a qualifications base to develop their personal self involving all of our learning values.
 There is also an option to accredit learning according to the AQA Unit Award scheme.
+Please see our policies page for the appropriate documents in this area.

 Learners in the yellow pathway are likely to stay on roll until the end of Year 11.
 Discussions on moving on begin at the same time as learners on our other pathways, from at least the year 9 annual review.
 This is coupled with careers education, careers guidance interviews and moving on events.
 Our careers page has more information.